 I’ll admit, it hurts when our books receive bad reviews or low star ratings just because the reader is hating on God.
 If we dwell on it, we’ll ask ourselves, “Why the heck did they even read it if they’re an atheist?
 It’s clearly labeled Christian fiction.
 It wasn’t meant for them.”

 But… that’s where we’re wrong.
 When we give into this type of thinking, we’re completely missing the point of our God-given mission: to write to honor Him and spread His love to those who need it.
-Even if this non-Christian read your book and completely trashes it online, writing a profanity-laden review, and spewing about how God is fake or whatever they think; for some reason, God allowed this person to pick up and experience, a Christian book.
-In that moment, a seed was planted.
+Even if this non-Christian reads your book and completely trashes it online, writing a profanity-laden review, and spewing about how God is fake or whatever they think, for some reason, God allowed this person to pick up, and experience, a Christian book.
+At that moment, a seed was planted.
 Though the seed may be buried deep within the reader at the moment and show no visible signs of blossoming, it’s still there.
 That reader has still been exposed to the Light, whether or not they choose to douse the seed in darkness and hate.
 Something may happen in that reader’s life that will cause that seed to sow a belief in God later on, all because of your Christian book they once despised.